8 Top-Rated Tourist Attractions in the Jezreel Plain

 3 Mount Gilboa

 Mount Gilboa was the scene of one of Jewish history's tragic events.
 It was here that King Saul assembled his army for battle with the Philistines and was defeated, as the witch of Endor had predicted.
-Saul's sons Abinadab and Malchi-sua were killed, and Saul, in despair, fell on his sword.
-Today, this mountain (508 meters) is a great spot for nature-lovers with the more gentle pursuits of walking and wildflower spotting the main activities.
-It also makes a lovely road trip as a winding track runs up to the peak with awesome views across the Jezreel Plain.
+Saul's sons Abinadab and Malchisua were killed, and Saul, in despair, fell on his sword.
+Today, this mountain (508 meters) is a great spot for nature lovers, and the more gentle pursuits of walking and wildflower spotting are the main activities.
+It also makes a lovely road trip, as a winding track runs up to the peak with awesome views across the Jezreel Plain.

 5 Beit Shean National Park

 According to the Talmud, "If the Garden of Eden is in Israel then its gate is in Bet Shean."
 The extensive Roman ruins of Beit Shean are the largest and best preserved in the country and they are a fascinating place to visit.
 There is evidence that the history of the site goes back to the 4th millennium BC, although what you see in front of you is the Roman era city with its theater, amphitheater, and atmospheric colonnaded streets.
 If you only see one archaeological site in Israel, make it this one.

 Location: 26 kilometers south of the Sea of Galilee